hendelbah/portfolio/README.md

 that as pictures and GIFs.

-I did this project for fun 2 years ago when I didn't know python, using Delphi I had been taught in school.
+I did this project for fun 2 years ago when I didn't know python, using Delphi, that I had learned in school.

-It was made with Embarcadero RAD studio IDE, and it uses external GifImage library for saving GIF (it's quite large, so there is a lot of pascal content in repo).
+It is made with Embarcadero RAD studio IDE, and it uses external GifImage library for saving GIF (it's quite large, so there is a lot of pascal content in repo).